shreekar-rt/lic/README.md

 * DC ANALYSIS

    ID = 400 UA

    Vout = 1.110 V

-(NMOS) W = 54.0 UA
+   (NMOS) W = 54.0 Um

    (PMOS) W = 165.255 Um

 * TRANSIENT ANALYSIS

    simulator    Av(dB) = 28.5818 dB

 * AC ANALYSIS

    WITHOUT LOAD

    0 dB = BW = 1.713 GHz

    UGB = 1.411GHz

  WITH LOAD

   0 dB = BW = 21.216 MHz

   UGB = 20.7 MHz

  ## INFERENCE

-The common source amplifier with active load was successfully designed using the TSMC 180 nm technology library in LTspice while satisfying the power constraint of ≤1 mW.
+The common source amplifier with active load was successfully designed using the TSMC 180nm technology library in LTspice while satisfying the power constraint of ≤1 mW.
 DC analysis confirmed the desired operating point with ID ≈ 400 UA and Vout ≈ 1.1V, ensuring the MOSFET operates in the saturation region.
 Transient analysis showed a voltage gain of approximately 26.88 V/V (≈28.58 dB) AC analysis verified the frequency response, where the unity gain bandwidth was close to the 0 dB frequency, confirming correct amplifier behavior.
 Thus, the designed amplifier achieves the expected gain and bandwidth characteristics under the given design constraints.